ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ![default user defined layout](network_viewer/network_default_user_defined_layout.png)

-### Choose a Specific Layout For a Selection Of Devices
+### Choose a Specific Layout for a Selection of Devices

 You can now specify which layout you want to use for a set of devices:

 ![Use specific layout for selected devices](network_viewer/specific_layout_for_selected_devices.gif)

-### Choose a Layout To Apply For The Whole Site
+### Choose a Layout to Apply for the Whole Site

 Similarly, you can select a layout for the whole site, using the layout selection.